moov-io/bai2/README.md

 ## Project status

-Moov Bai2 is actively used in multiple production environments.
+Moov Bai2 is being used in pre-production and production environments.
+We are actively improving the library and refactoring to make the interfaces better for developers.
 Please star the project if you are interested in its progress.
 If you have layers above Bai2 to simplify tasks, perform business operations, or found bugs we would appreciate an issue or pull request.
 Thanks!

 ## Usage